Totally Barbados

 Sightseeing tours will pick you up from the cruise terminal and take you on island tours to see and experience our island’s beauty.

-Choose to go on a catamaran cruise and swim with the sea turtles.
+Choose to go on a catamaran cruise, or scuba diving, and swim with the sea turtles.
 You can join a group for a casual lunch at two or three selected attractions.
 All visits ensure you get back in time for the ship’s departure.

 You can find the most highly recommended locations and businesses within the World Travel Awards, including the World’s Leading Travel Destination Website.